ehtisham-ali/Convolutional-Neural-Networks/README.md

 ## File Description

-The project contains two parts.
+The project contains three parts.

   - Happy House Folder:
     The application of CNN to predict the happiness of face in an image

   - MNIST:
     Comparison of CNN with densely connected network

+  - YOLO:
+  	The implementation of YOLO algorithm in tensorflow for object detection and localization.

 ## How To Run